schollii/pypubsub/docs/development/dev_index.rst

 Releases
 --------

-Pypubsub uses the latest stable Python packaging and distribution tools: wheel, twine, and pypi.
+PyPubSub uses the latest stable Python packaging and distribution tools: wheel, twine, and pypi.

 Creating a new release involves the following sequence of steps: